How to Collect VAT Through Amazon UK Seller Central

 - Submit your VAT Return to HMRC directly through your accounting software.

-- Authorise an accountant to submit your VAT return on your behalf.
+- Authorize an accountant to submit your VAT return on your behalf.

-Whatever your scenario, A2X is designed to help you with your VAT accounting by pulling VAT information from Amazon into your accounting system, so that your financials and VAT returns are always accurate.
+Whatever your scenario, A2X is designed to help you with your VAT accounting by pulling VAT information from Amazon into your accounting system, so that your financials and VAT returns are always accurate and you don’t need to manually input anything.

-For a quick and easy way of finding an e-commerce accountant near you, browse Find an A2X Expert – A2X’s e-commerce accountant directory.
+For a quick and easy way of finding an ecommerce accountant near you, browse Find an A2X Expert – A2X’s ecommerce accountant directory.
 You can filter the experts by location to find those located in the United Kingdom.
-An A2X expert is not only familiar with the intricacies of e-commerce and sales tax – but also A2X.

 Ready to get started?